DS4200-S23-Class/ic-01-RyanChapados/README.md

 1. Clone this repo using SSH.

-1. In your local copy of the repo, open index.html in your favorite text editor (if you do not have a favorite, we recommend the free version of [Sublime Text](https://www.sublimetext.com/)) and replace "----Add you name here----" with your name.
+1. In your local copy of the repo, open index.html in your favorite text editor (if you do not have a favorite, we recommend the free version of [Sublime Text](https://www.sublimetext.com/)) and replace "Nicolas (Ryan) Chapados" with your name.

 1. Push your change to your remote repo.